Wedlock of the Gods: Act Two

 Act Two opens during meeting of the men of the Onowu family and Okolie (the brother of Adigwu).
-The men chastise Ogwoma for refusing to marry Okolie and for taking another man into her bed during her period of warning and therefore shaming her entire family.
+The men chastise Ogwoma for refusing to marry Okolie and for taking another man into her bed during her period of mourning and therefore shaming her entire family.
 They call on Okolie to speak his wisdom but what he says shocks them.
 Okolie states that Ibekwe, Ogwoma's father, should have asked his brothers for money when his son was so sick.
 He said that marrying Ogwoma to someone who she hated just for money was out of line when he could have asked his family for help.
 This starts an argument between Ibekwe and Okolie where they bash and insult one another's families.
 Nothing is really settled during this meeting and Ibekwe apologizes for wasting his family's time.
 His brothers say that they hope Ibekwe isn't afraid to ask for more help from them.